-Initial tracking took place on 29 September 1986 at Prince’s Galpin Blvd Home Studio, Chanhassen, MN, USA (the day after Baby Doll House, One and Two, the same day as Three and Five, the day before Six and Seven), although it is credited as being recorded at "Madhouse Studios", Pittsburgh, PA, USA (a fictional studio).
+Basic tracking took place on 29 September 1986 at Prince’s Galpin Blvd Home Studio in Chanhassen, Minnesota (the day after Baby Doll House, One and Two, the same day as Three and Five, the day before Six and Seven), although it is credited as being recorded at "Madhouse Studios", Pittsburgh, PA, USA (a fictional studio).
 It is likely that the title was assigned only after the final sequence had been arranged for the album.
-The track is often performed as an instrumental portion of the song The Ballad Of Dorothy Parker in live shows.
+The track was often performed as an instrumental portion of the song The Ballad Of Dorothy Parker in live shows.